DrOldGuy/mysql-week-6-instructions/README.md

 Next create a pull request in GitHub.
 This will allow the changes to be *merged* into the master branch instead of overwriting the master branch.
 Muy importante.

 1. Navigate to the project URL with a brower.
+You should see a big green button "Compare & pull request".
+Click the button.
+1. Add reviewers if you want.
+Otherwise click the big green "Create pull request" button.
+You may need to be the repo creator for this.
+1. Go to the "Pull requests" tab.
+(You should be on it if you just clicked "Create pull request".
+Click the "Merge pull request" button.
+Click "Confirm merge".
+You may need to be the repo creator to do this.
+1. Go back to the Code tab.
+You should see your changes merged into the master branch.